DISORDERLY CONDUCT LAWYERS

 Our experienced criminal defense lawyers have often obtained dropped charges in disorderly conduct cases.
 The burden of proof on the prosecution in these cases involves showing that you acted with purpose to annoy, alarm or inconvenience the public.
 The prosecution also must show that the public was inconvenienced, alarmed or annoyed.
 Sometimes they have to show your conduct was threatening.
 We will look at these angles and all others in your case in order to build a proactive defense strategy to obtain the best possible result in your case.

-If you are searching for an experienced, aggressive disorderly conduct lawyer in Newark, Jersey City or the surrounding areas, please call Clark & Clark, LLC, at 732-303-7857 for a free consultation.
+If you are searching for an experienced, aggressive disorderly conduct lawyer in Newark, Jersey City or the surrounding areas, please call Clark, Clark & Noonan, LLC., LLC, at 732-303-7857 for a free consultation.